Confédération Interalliée des Sous-Officiers de Réserve

 The Confédération Interalliée des Sous-Officiers de Réserve (CISOR), until 2013 also known as Association Européenne des Sous-Officiers de Réserve (AESOR), is the parent organisation of the national European NCO Reserve Corps within the NATO and also international.
-Currently CISOR consists 14 countries under the presidential lead of Germany.
+Currently CISOR consists of 18 countries under the presidential lead of Finland.
 This non-profit organisation was founded 1 June 1963.

 History

 Already before WWII existed various connections between the reserve officer corps of Belgium, France and the Netherlands, which started working together again in 1946, after the war.
-Those connections led to the first Congress event and the formal establishment of the „Interallied Confederation of Reserve Officers" (CIOR) 20 November 1948 in Brussels.
-Step-by-step the countries of Luxembourg (1952), Denmark (1956), Greece (1956), United States (1958), Italy (1960), Germany (1961), Great Britain (1963), Canada (1964), Norway (1966) and Spain (1992) also joined in.
+Those connections led to the first Congress event and the formal establishment of the „Interallied Confederation of Reserve Officers" (CIOR), on November 20, 1948 in Brussels.
+Step-by-step the countries of Luxembourg (1952), Denmark (1956), Greece (1956), United States (1958), Italy (1960), Germany (1961), Great Britain (1963), Canada (1964), Norway (1966) and Spain (1992) also joined CIOR.

 CISOR was founded as Association Européenne des Sous-Officiers de Réserve (AESOR).
 That happened at the French Navy base of Toulon on 1 June 1963 and was following an initiative of the Fédération Nationale des Associations des Sous-Officiers de Réserve (FNASOR).
-The ratification of the different charters was made by the representatives of the NCO corpsmen of Belgium, Luxembourg, The Federal Republik of Germany, Switzerland and France.
+The ratification of the different charters was made by the representatives of the NCO Corps of Belgium, Luxembourg, Germany, Switzerland and France.